7.1. Configuring SSL when Deploying with Kubernetes

 ...

-The above setup allows https connection to the socket while not using any certificates for the TCP connection to the cluster.
+The above setup allows HTTPS connections to the socket without a certificate for the TCP connection to the cluster.

 ...